 The JIPS-EGRISS virtual conference on “Building Capacity to improve Statistics on Forced Displacement” (September 2020), which marked the beginning of EGRISS’ third mandate (2020-2024), already set the stage for what is needed to put the international frameworks IRIS and the IRRS to practice:

 “Developing capacities in this area […] requires us to think and perhaps even rethink the content of our approaches (the ‘what’) but also the delivery mechanisms (the ‘how’).”

 This was further emphasised in webinars with National Statistical Offices and regional partners in Latin America, West and East Africa: coordination and collaboration were highlighted across the board as key challenges, where capacity development and support were needed to enable the implementation of the recommendations.

-The webinars were implemented in partnership with the Intergovernmental Authority on Development (IGAD) for East Africa, engaging 8 National Statistical Offices; the Central American Commission on Statistics (CENTROESTAD/SICA, in its Spanish acronym) for Latin America, gathering 8 NSOs; and the Economic Community of West African States (ECOWAS) for West Africa, involving 15 NSOs, the latter with the support of the African Union Institute for Statistics (STATAFRIC) and Statistics Sweden.
+The webinars were implemented in partnership with the Intergovernmental Authority on Development (IGAD) for East Africa, engaging 8 National Statistical Offices; the Central American Commission on Statistics (CENTROESTAD/SICA, in its Spanish acronym) for Central America, gathering 8 NSOs; and the Economic Community of West African States (ECOWAS) for West Africa, involving 15 NSOs, the latter with the support of the African Union Institute for Statistics (STATAFRIC) and Statistics Sweden.